Ashoka India Equity Investment Trust

 ESG - Integrated

-The Company’s ESG framework is designed to evaluate ESG issues through three fundamental facets: policy, risk management and strategy.
-Companies are evaluated on their commitment to manage ESG issues effectively, as well as integrating ESG into their risk management process and on their approach to making ESG a strategic priority.
+The company’s ESG framework is designed to evaluate ESG issues through three fundamental facets: policy, risk management and strategy.
+Investee and potential investee companies are evaluated on their commitment to manage ESG issues effectively as well as integrating ESG into their risk management process and on their approach to making ESG a strategic priority.
 For a business to be sustainable, the team believe its practices – including environmental, social and governance – must be sustainable for decades to come.
 Strong governance, a major issue for Indian companies, is a pre-requisite to cash flow assessment and shareholder value creation – companies can be screened out early in the process if they fail on this metric.